Kinto/kinto/docs/community.rst

 How to release
 ==============

-In order to prepare a new release, we are following the following steps:
+In order to prepare a new release, follow these steps:

 Step 1
 ------